How to write a winning web design proposal (every time) + templates

 Once you’ve done your research, your web design proposal should appeal to your client’s specific needs.

-- Use specific examples which will work for them, do not use generic swiping statements which will get lost in conversation.
+- Use specific examples which will work for them, do not use generic sweeping statements which will get lost in conversation.

 - Use bold ideas to confirm your interest in representing the company in your web design proposal.
 Besides giving the client what they asked for, go above and beyond and suggest new and better ways of getting their messaging across using your website proposal.